industrial-edge/jenkins-cicd/Jenkins-installation/installation.md

 ### Create user

-After succesfull installation a create new user form should appear.
+After succesful installation a create new user form should appear.

-1) Fill in the form in orded to create new user.
+1) Fill in the form in order to create new user.

 <img src="./graphics/create_usere.PNG" width="500"/>